Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Preliminaries

 \subsection{Minimum of the dimension of the components of the canonical measure}

 Let $A$ be an abelian variety over $\overline{K}$ and let $X \subset A$ be an irreducible closed subvariety of dimension $d$.
-From now on, we consider only canonical metrics on line bundles on abelian varieties, hence when we write $\overline{L}$, it always means a line bundle $L$ with a canonical metric.
+From now on, we consider only canonical metrics on line bundles on abelian varieties, hence we let $\overline{L}$ always stand for a line bundle $L$ with a canonical metric.

 Let $v$ be a place of $\overline{K}$ and put $n := \dim A - b (A_{v})$.
 Since we have a continuous map $\overline{\val} : A_{v} \to \RR^{n} / \Lambda$, we can consider the tropicalization